There’s One South Dakota County You Can’t Live In

 Gulp.
-Armstrong county was dwindling.
+Armstrong county was dwindling, shrinking, disappearing.

 In 1940 Armstrong county was the only county in the United States without a Post Office.
-In 1950 in had the distinction of being the only county in the nation without a single civilian federal employee.
+In 1950 it had the distinction of being the only county in the nation without a single civilian federal employee.
 Things weren't looking good for Armstrong county, South Dakota.

 And in 1952 it happened.
 Poof!
 Armstrong county was gone.

 Well, not actually 'Poof!'.
-With much of the best land flooded by the Oahe Dam, and because of it's extremely small population, Armstrong county was abolished and annexed into Dewey county.
+With much of the best land flooded by the Oahe Dam, and because of its extremely small population, Armstrong county was abolished and annexed into Dewey county.